YTread Logo

 biology

 , albeit in a simplified way.
 So for this archive entry, we'll create a creature and play the game ourselves to understand how this virtual race for survival relates to real scientific laws.
-And as an added challenge, we'll try to keep our creature within the parameters of plausibility as much as possible in Spore.

 the biology of spore part i